TIBCOSoftware/snappydata/docs/configuration.md

 ## Configuration Files

 Configuration files for locator, lead and server should be created in SNAPPY_HOME with names as **conf/locators**, **conf/leads** and **conf/servers** respectively.
-These files contain the hostnames of the nodes (one per line) where you intend to start the member.
+These files contain the host names of the nodes (one per line) where you intend to start the member.
 You can specify the properties to configure individual members.

 #### Configuring Locators